 The graduate students are an integral and celebrated part of the Cornell Sociology community.
-Virtually all Sociology graduate students have offices (usually shared) on the 3rd floor of Uris Hall in the Department of Sociology.
-This facilitates graduate student-faculty interaction and helps generate a strong community among the graduate students and faculty.
+All Sociology graduate students have offices, usually shared, on the 3rd floor of Uris Hall in the Department of Sociology.
+This facilitates graduate student-faculty interaction and helps generate a strong community.
 In addition to the usual College and University resources, graduate students have access to a dedicated Sociology library and computer cluster on the 3rd floor of Uris Hall.

 Our graduate students are extremely active in the intellectual and social life of the department.
 They participate in the colloquium and lecture series, sit on departmental committees, organize graduate-student mini-conferences and a brown-bag seminar, and are indispensable to our recruitment efforts.
 They are represented by the Graduate Student Association, which works closely with the DGS and Department Chair.

-The Sociology faculty is committed to helping graduate students develop the intellectual and professional skills needed to be competitive on the academic job market and to qualify for challenging job opportunities in government, policy, and other venues.
-Accordingly, the department has a strong record of placing its graduate students well.
+The Sociology faculty is committed to helping graduate students develop the intellectual and professional skills needed to be competitive on the academic job market and to qualify for rewarding job opportunities in government, policy, and other venues.
+The department has a strong record of placing its graduate students.